Toloka/docs/en/guide/concepts/offline-accept.md

 ### Automatic acceptance

-Leave the **Review task responses manually** option turned off, and the tasks will be automatically accepted.
+Leave the **Reject tasks at the end of the review period** option turned off, and the tasks will be automatically accepted.

 {% cut "Example" %}